Employee Experiences That Employees Actually Want

 The Rise of Digital Assistants

 One other element workers are turning to more and more frequently to meet business targets and goals is digital assistants.
-Jon Knisley <https://www.linkedin.com/in/jonknisley/> i

 With all the talk around the future of work, we are seeing the start of a shift within the enterprise of embracing and adapting to the modern workforce, said Jon Knisely, principal for automation and process excellence at San Francisco-based FortressIQ.
 Automation is a key element of this shift.
 Robotic process automation and the use of digital assistants are being driven from the bottom-up instead of the top-down.